-In 1989, 15.1 percent of homeowners in the state and 17.7 percent of homeowners in Waushara County were paying a disproportionate amount of their income for housing (Appendix B, Table B-10).
-Residents in the Town of Hancock had a slightly harder time finding affordable housing than the State but were comparable to the County.
-In 1989, similar to the County, 17.7 percent of Hancock residents were spending more than 30% of their income on housing.

-Between 1989 and 1999, housing affordability became a larger issue for homeowners in the state, Waushara County and the Town of Hancock.
-The percentage of homeowners paying a disproportionate share of their income for housing in Hancock rose to 24 percent.
-Almost twenty percent (19.7%) of County residents were paying a disproportionate share of their income for housing in 1999, compared to 17.8 percent of state residents.
-The change in housing affordability likely resulted from housing prices and values rising faster than incomes.
-The Town of Hancock was the only jurisdiction during this time period where the Median Household Income raised faster then the Median Price of Housing (Figure 2-4.).
-Even though household income grew at a faster rate it did not increase enough to offset increase in the Median Housing Value.
+In 1989, 15.1 percent of homeowners in the state and 17.6 percent of homeowners in Waushara County were paying a disproportionate amount of their income for housing (Appendix B, Table B-16).
+Between 1989 and 1999, housing affordability became a larger issue for homeowners in the state and county.
+Almost twenty percent (19.7%) of County residents were paying a disproportionate share of their income for housing in 1999, compared to 17.8 percent of state residents (Figure 2-6).